Toxicity characteristic leaching procedure: Background

 In the United States, the Resource Conservation and Recovery Act (RCRA) of 1976 led to establishment of federal standards for the disposal of solid waste and hazardous waste.
-RCRA requires that industrial wastes and other wastes must be characterized following testing protocols published by EPA.
-TCLP is one of these tests.
+RCRA requires that potential waste must be characterized following testing protocols published by EPA.

 Application of test

 The Environmental Compliance Supervisor at a typical municipal landfill (as defined by RCRA Subtitle D) uses TCLP data to determine whether a waste may be accepted into the facility.
 If TCLP analytical results are below the TCLP D-list maximum contamination levels (MCLs) the waste can be accepted.
-If they are above these levels the waste must be taken to a hazardous waste disposal facility and the cost of disposal may increase from about $50.00/ton to as much as $1200.00/ton.
+If they are above these levels the waste must be taken to a hazardous waste disposal facility and the cost of disposal may increase.

-As extremely contaminated material is expensive to dispose of, grading is necessary to ensure safe disposal and to avoid paying for disposal of "clean fill."
-The TCLP procedure is generally useful for classifying waste material for disposal options.

-Spent abrasive or soil from a construction site usually needs to have a TCLP for lead done to determine where the waste goes next.
+Spent abrasive or soil from a construction site often needs to have a TCLP test performed to detect the presence of lead and other contaminants.